3pxh/rotbae/README.md

 2. **Deploy**: Netlify serves from the `dist/` folder

-3. **Routing**: Host-based redirects in `netlify.toml` route each subdomain to its folder:
+3. **Routing**: An Edge Function (`netlify/edge-functions/subdomain-router.ts`) reads the `Host` header and rewrites requests:
    - `stream.rotbae.com/*` → serves from `dist/stream/*`
+   - `rotbae.com/*` → serves from `dist/stream/*`
-   - SPA routing rules ensure client-side routes work correctly
+   - SPA routing rules in `netlify.toml` handle client-side routes that don't exist as files
-   - Catch-all DNS (`*.rotbae.com`) routes all subdomains to Netlify, and the Host header determines which folder to serve
+   - Catch-all DNS (`*.rotbae.com`) routes all subdomains to Netlify, and the Edge Function uses the Host header to determine which folder to serve

 ### Benefits